 Manuscripts should be 6,000-9,000 words including endnotes and must be double-spaced (including endnotes and block quotations) with one inch margins.
 All pages should be numbered consecutively.

 Articles may be submitted in English or French.
 Prior to submission, all manuscripts should be carefully checked for grammar and syntax by a person fluent in academic English or French.
+Articles submitted in French should include English translations of the article title and abstract to be included in the final publication.
 Manuscripts which do not meet the required standard will be returned.

 Authors should submit a cover sheet with the manuscript, including the title, name of author(s), institutional affiliation(s), running head, and full mailing address, telephone, fax, and e-mail address of all authors, as well an indication of who is to receive the galley proofs.